- Home

 What is Partial Fraction Decomposition in Math?

-A technique for breaking a rational expression \frac{P(x)}{Q(x)} into a sum of simpler fractions whose denominators are the factors of Q(x).
-This makes integration of rational functions possible.
+Breaking a rational expression into a sum of simpler fractions whose denominators are the factors of the original denominator.

-Why is Partial Fraction Decomposition important?
+What is the Partial Fraction Decomposition formula?

 Prerequisites